 As mentioned previously, the JCCU arranges an industrial tour during the Easter vacation.
-Recent destinations have included Poland, Canada, Sweden, China, the south of France and the most recent tour was to Singapore.
+Previous destinations have included Canada, Sweden, China, the south of France, Singapore and the most recent tour was to Germany.
 All of these tours were very enjoyable, as well as being extremely valuable in terms of the scientific and technical experience gained.
 The Department is keen to encourage further such initiatives.
 Suggestions should be made via the JCCU.
 Reports and photographs from recent industrial tours can be viewed at www.materials.ox.ac.uk/teaching/tour.html.

-16.2 Industrial Visits
+16.2 Industrial Visits and Talks

-One industrial visit to an industrial company or research laboratory related to the materials field is arranged each term by the Industrial Visits Organiser (often, but not exclusively, on Thursday or Friday afternoon of week 5, 6 or 7).
+One industrial visit to an industrial company or research laboratory related to the materials field is arranged each term by the Industrial Visits Organiser (often, but not exclusively, on Thursday or Friday afternoon of weeks 4 or 5).